Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 I still have old stock in storage (“pre-volta” containers that are not accepted by SDR Portugal).
 What should I do?

-- A transition period was defined after the start of volta operations, during which both volta containers and “pre-volta” containers may coexist on the market.
+A transition period was defined after the start of volta operations, during which both volta containers and “pre-volta” containers may coexist on the market.

-volta operations start on 10 April 2026 and the transition period will last 120 (one hundred and twenty) days, ending on 9 August 2026.
+volta operations started on 10 April 2026 and the transition period will last 120 (one hundred and twenty) days, ending on 9 August 2026.
 After this period, the purchase or sale of beverages in pre-volta containers will no longer be permitted.
 Retail and HORECA establishments will then only be allowed to sell volta containers, under penalty of constituting an infringement in the event of inspection by the Authorities.

 Will the sale price of beverages increase?